Pattern Matching

 Literal Patterns

-Match against specific values — integers, floats, strings, booleans, and bio literals:
+Match against integers, floats, strings, and booleans:

 # Integer patterns

-let category = match chromosome_number {
+let label = match code {

 _ => "unknown"